DataTalksClub/llm-zoomcamp/project.md

 * Ingest the data into a knowledge base
 * Implement the RAG flow: query the knowledge base, build the prompt, send the promt to an LLM
 * Evaluate the performance of your RAG flow
-* Create the interface for the application
+* Create an interface for the application
 * Collect user feedback and monitor your application

 ## Technologies